Kagami/webm.js/README.md

 ### What's this?

 webm.js is a simple one-page application that allows you to convert videos to WebM format right into your browser, without any plugins or server-side involved.
+It is built upon FFmpeg, libvpx and libopus which were ported to JavaScript using Emscripten.
 Since WebM is part of HTML5 stack, why can't we create one without leaving the browser?

-webm.js is built upon FFmpeg, libvpx and libopus which were ported to JavaScript using Emscripten.
-Check demo [here](https://kagami.github.io/webm.js/).
+### How to try it?

+Latest build of webm.js is [available here](https://kagami.github.io/webm.js/). **NOTE:** video player feature is experimental and slow.

 ### Is it fast?